 Season: Both this swamp and Huckleberry Swamp are near Lake Ontario and Sodus Bay.
 What you see can be heavily dependent on the direction of the wind.
 In the spring, many birds will stop here to wait for a wind heading north.
 In late summer and autumn, birds will stop here after their long flight over Lake Ontario.

 Access: The swamp is located in the Town of Huron at the intersection of Fifth Rd. and State Rt.
-104. Look for the small parking area on Fifth Rd.
+104. Look for the small parking area (marked with a discrete sign) off Fifth Rd.

 |